kaungthant-w/expense-android/NAVIGATION_DRAWER_IMPLEMENTATION_COMPLETE.md

 - **Functional Integration**: ✅ All existing features preserved

 ## 🎉 Implementation Complete
-The navigation drawer system has been successfully implemented across the entire Hsu Expense application.
+The navigation drawer system has been successfully implemented across the entire HSU Expense application.
 Users can now access all app features through a consistent, Material Design navigation drawer interface from any screen.

 **Total Activities Updated**: 8/8 ✅
 **Build Status**: SUCCESS ✅